fedesegala/ADM_Afternotes/projects/17903d6e-3ea2-4950-9b65-baf3b42729fd/files/lib.typ

   chapter-pagebreak: true,
   // Whether to display a maroon circle next to external links.
   external-link-circle: true,
-  // Display an index of figures (images).
-  figure-index: (
-    enabled: true,
-    title: "",
-  ),
-  // Display an index of tables
-  table-index: (
-    enabled: false,
-    title: "",
-  ),
-  // Display an index of listings (code blocks).
-  listing-index: (
-    enabled: false,
-    title: "",
-  ),
   // The content of your work.
   body,
 ) = {